 Making small changes or maintaining your home

-You can also use the Checkatrade website to find a recommended local decorator, handyman, plumber, electrician, or builder.
+You may wish to make private arrangements for a contractor, beyond the council's handyperson services, using websites such as Checkatrade to find a recommended local decorator, handyman, plumber, electrician or builder.

 Disabled Facilities Grants

-If you're living with a long-term condition, you may be entitled to receive a grant to cover the cost of any changes that need to be made to your home.
+This grant is part of a national fund, used to adapt the homes of older and/or disabled residents.
+If you are living with a long-term condition, you may be entitled to receive this grant to cover the cost of any changes that need to be made to your home.
 This could be to:

 - Widen doors and install ramps